 10 Worst Americans?
 Hot on the heels of BBC's list of the 10 worst Britons of the past 1000 years, people are calling for nominations for the 10 worst Americans. (a nice? change from all the "best" lists floating around the end of each year)

 Thanksgiving sucks.
 The English went on setting fire to wigwams of the village.
 They burned village after village to the ground.
 As one of the leading theologians of his day, Dr. Cotton Mather put it: "It was supposed that no less than 600 Pequot souls were brought down to hell that day."
 And Cotton Mather, clutching his bible, spurred the English to slaughter more Indians in the name of Christianity.

+The worst jobs in history.
 Channel 4 takes you on a journey through 2,000 years of British history and the worst jobs of each era for minions like you and me.
 If you are curious whether you are best suited to be an Anglo-Saxon guillemot egg collector or a Georgian loblolly boy, take the career guide quiz. (via Malbec.

 Bill Douglas Centre for the History of Cinema and Popular Culture A major UK archive of all things cinema-related, ranging from magic lanterns and transparencies to games and cigarette cards.
 Registered users can build and display their own exhibitions from the website's images.